 Qosasi et al. (2019) found that organizational agility affects the competitive advantage of MSMEs selling clothing in traditional markets in Jakarta, Indonesia.
 Today's MSMEs must be able to respond quickly, have short product cycles, and adapt to changes in consumer demand (Qosasi, Maulina, et al., 2019).
-Wu et al. (2017) stated that organizational agility in the supply chain is a required component in achieving firm performance (Setiabudi et al., 2017).
+Wu et al. (2017) stated that organizational agility in the supply chain is a required component in achieving firm performance (Setiabudi et al., 2021).and competitive advantage (Wu et al., 2017).
 Such agility is considered as the ability to explore unexpected environmental changes and exploit these changes to increase competitive advantage (Wu, Tseng, Chiu, & Lim, 2017).